 Some dogs already have a favourite spot to hide when they are scared (my Collie-mix can generally be found in the bathtub when fireworks interrupt his otherwise uneventful life).
 If this is the case, just make this area more comfortable prior to anticipated events.

-If your dog does not have a preferred "den” already, create one in a dark, quiet area of your house.
+If your dog does not have a preferred “den” already, create one in a dark, quiet area of your house.
 If your dog prefers to be with his/her humans while scared, place a crate or box in an area that the family will gather in, such as the living room or den.
 If your dog prefers to be alone, try the basement or bedroom.
-Keep doors, windows and curtains closed and cover the crate or box in blankets to make it into a "cave”.
-Put your dog’s favourite bed or blankets in the bottom (use caution with this if your dog becomes destructive with fear as ingestion of ripped fabrics can cause intestinal blockages).
+Keep doors, windows and curtains closed and cover the crate or box in blankets to make it into a “cave”.
+Put your dog’s favorite bed or blankets in the bottom (use caution with this if your dog becomes destructive with fear as ingestion of ripped fabrics can cause intestinal blockages).

-Music or white-noise can also be an effective tool to both drown out the noise causing fear, and soothe your dog.
+Music or white-noise can also be an effective tool to both drown out the noise-causing fear and soothe your dog.
 Experiment with different types of music to see what works best for your dog.

 This category includes natural remedies that do not cause sedation.
 Many homeopathic products are available, such as Rescue Remedy and Homeopet TFLN (Thunder/Fireworks/Loud Noises).
 Here, we will discuss Pheromones and ThunderShirts.

 Pheromones are naturally released by animals as a way to communicate with others.
-They can affect behaviour or physical response.
+They can affect behavior or physical response.
 Adaptil is a product that synthetically mimics the pheromone that mother dogs release while puppies are nursing.
 It helps create a feeling of confidence and well-being.
 It can be sprayed onto bedding in your dog’s den, or plugged in as a wall-diffuser nearby.
-It is also available as a collar, or can be sprayed onto a bandana or ThunderShirt if your dog refuses to stay in one area of the house.
+It is also available as a collar or can be sprayed onto a bandana or ThunderShirt if your dog refuses to stay in one area of the house.